mnani87/clarity/README.md

 Viewing Reports: Click the "View Reports" button to generate daily, weekly, or monthly reports.
 Reports include visual charts and can be exported in formats like HTML, PDF, and CSV for external analysis.

+Clarity Finances

+Launch the App: Run the app by navigating to the clarity_finances directory and executing the following:
+        - python clarity_finances.py

+Adding Memos: Add new memos or invoices using the "Add Memo" button.
+Enter memo details like memo number, date, client name, and amount.

+Managing Receipts and Expenses: Track receipts and expenses, associating them with specific memos if necessary.
+Use "Add Receipt" or "Add Expense" to input new entries.

+Viewing Summaries: View summaries of your financial data by selecting a specific financial year and month.
+The app automatically calculates totals for memos, receipts, and expenses.

+Exporting Data: Export financial data in JSON or CSV format for backup or further analysis.

 ## Roadmap for future development

 Planned future enhancements for ClarityOne include: